Course 2: Entrepreneurship in healthcare

 Learn how to develop a research idea into a new company from experienced entrepreneurs, life science executives and academics.

 As a student at "Entrepreneurship in healthcare" you will experience Scandinavia´s most advanced support systems for healthcare entrepreneurs.
-Furthermore you will receive basic training in entrepreneurship and how to write a business plan from either Copenhagen Business School or a Norwegian academic institution in Oslo.
+Furthermore you will receive training in entrepreneurship and how to build a business from BI - Norwegian Business School.

 The overall aim of this course is that you as a researcher or clinician will learn from experienced life science entrepreneurs or business development executives, how to develop a research idea into business and to develop a business plan.